148 Townhouses, Condominiums and Apartments

 $500,000 For Parking And Access To Senior Facilities

-Underhill Farm is located next to Beaveridge Senior Apartments.
-Underhill Farm will include a new access road enabling first responders to quickly reach Beaveridge residents.
-In addition, Underhill Farm will provide 30 parking spaces for the use of the newly constructed senior center.
+Underhill Farms is located next to Beaveridge Senior Apartments.
+Underhill Farms will include a new access road enabling first responders to quickly reach Beaveridge residents.
+In addition, Underhill Farms will provide 30 parking spaces for the use of the newly constructed senior center.
 The access road and parking lot are being provided at no cost to taxpayers.

 As part of the environmental remediation work of the project, the existing runoff from the adjacent road Glenrock street will be addressed, which has been an existing issue part of the town for some time.
 The impacts from the runoff of Glenrock Street, a town road, will be mitigated at no expense to the town.

 Green Building Practices